sergeynordicresults/sergeynordicresults.github.io/index.md

 > "atrocities are done by ukrainian military, because our RUSSIAN soldiers dont use helmets from 2d world war"

+> "we love the sanctions, because the rich and poor are equally poor now"

 <blockquote><details><summary>"Russian language is banned in Ukraine"</summary><pre>